gnosisguild/mech/README.md

 ## How it works

+## EIP-4337 account

+Mechs implement the EIP-4337 [Account](contracts/base/Account.sol) interface meaning they allow bundlers to execute account-abstracted user operations from the Mech's address.

 ### EIP-1271 signatures

-[MechBase](contracts/MechBase.sol) implements the EIP-1271 interface.
+[Mech](contracts/base/Mech.sol) implements the EIP-1271 interface.
 It validates that a given ECDSA signature is from the expected account where the expected account is derived using the `isOperator` that inheriting contracts must implement.

 Additionally, it supports validation of EIP-1271 contract signatures, which are expected to be given in the following format based on ECDSA {r, s, v} components with `v = 0` as the recovery identifier: